i-sanmatidash/LinkedIn_Project/README.md

 3. **Internship Opportunities:**

    - HR representatives can post internship opportunities.
-   - Engineering students can explore and apply for opportunities.
+   - Engineering students can explore for opportunities.

-4. **Messaging Feature (Backend):**
+4. **Messaging Feature:**
-   - Backend groundwork laid for real-time communication.
+   - Backend groundwork has been done.
    - Messaging model, routes, and controllers implemented.

 ### Technologies Used